Taking aviation and logistics to new heights

 Alberta has many post-secondary programs that support the needs of its growing transportation and logistics sector.

-The provincial government has also taken steps to address the critical labour shortage faced by North America’s trucking industry.
+The province has many post-secondary programs that support the needs of its growing transportation and logistics sector.
 The Driving Back to Work grant helps make the necessary Mandatory Entry-Level Training (MELT) more affordable.
 The program is expected to grow Alberta’s existing talent pool of more than 150,516 Class 1 drivers.

-The Alberta Aerospace and Technology Centre at EIA not only acts as an aerospace training hub, but also as a world-class technology centre.
+Alberta has begun integrating advanced robotics into its transport and logistics supply chain.
+The Alberta Aerospace and Technology Centre at the Edmonton International Airport serves as a dedicated center for aerospace training and a world-class technology centre.
 Current programs include remote operated vehicles, fuel and heating innovations, and managing wildlife with robots.

 In Alberta, we’re always seeking to improve our environmental footprint across all sectors.
-This often leads to innovative solutions, like the Alberta Zero-Emissions Truck Electrification Collaboration (AZETEC) project.
+This has led to the Alberta Zero-Emissions Truck Electrification Collaboration (AZETEC) project.
 Led by the Alberta Motor Transport Association and funded through Emissions Reduction Alberta, AZTEC is demonstrating the use of hydrogen in fueling long-haul trucks.
 The project positions Alberta as global leader in the creation and use of low or zero-emission transportation fuel.

 In 2021, Edmonton International Airport became the first airport in the world to join The Climate Pledge — committing to being carbon neutral by 2040.